GenCompositor: Generative Video Compositing with Diffusion Transformer: Related Work

 \subsection{Diffusion-based Video Editing}

-In the field of AI-generated content, diffusion-based video editing~\cite{InstructPix2Pix,Esser_2023_ICCV,pmlr-v222-shin24a} has made great progress with the success of video diffusion models~\cite{svd, NVComposer, kong2024hunyuanvideo, wan2025,FullDiT}.
-Early works attempted to use priors from pre-trained models~\cite{Ceylan_2023_ICCV,nvedit}.
-Such as finetuning T2I models~\cite{Wu_2023_ICCV} or designing attention mechanisms tailored to video~\cite{cai2024ditctrl, cogvideox, FateZero,vid2vid-zero,DynVFX,magicvfx}.
-Recently, some methods have trained specialized video editing models to realize more effective and prolific results.
-Mou~\textit{et al.} \cite{revideo} trained two additional ControlNet~\cite{controlnet} branches to specify motion and inject ID, respectively.
-Tu~\textit{et al.} \cite{videoanydoor} followed a similar strategy, but enabled more fine-grained control through denser key points and trajectories.
-Liu~\textit{et al.} \cite{VFXCreator} trained two control branches to guide spatial and temporal editing respectively.
-Bian~\textit{et al.} \cite{videopainter} trained a video inpainting model, and edited videos through masking the target area, using Flux-fill-dev~\cite{flux} to edit the first frame, and painted subsequent frames to propagate the editing effect.
+In the field of AI-generated content, video editing~\citep{InstructPix2Pix,Esser_2023_ICCV,pmlr-v222-shin24a} has made great progress with the success of diffusion models~\citep{cogvideox,NVComposer, kong2024hunyuanvideo, wan2025,FullDiT,imageconductor}.
+Early works attempted to use priors from pre-trained models~\citep{Ceylan_2023_ICCV,nvedit,fourier123,difflle,ma2025progressive}.
+Such as finetuning T2I models~\citep{Wu_2023_ICCV} or designing attention mechanisms tailored to video~\citep{cai2024ditctrl,FateZero,vid2vid-zero,DynVFX,magicvfx}.
+Recently, some methods trained specialized video editing models to realize more effective and prolific effect. \cite{revideo} trained two ControlNet~\citep{controlnet} branches to specify motion and inject ID, respectively. \cite{videoanydoor} followed a similar strategy, but enabled more fine-grained control through denser key points and trajectories. \cite{VFXCreator} trained two control branches to guide spatial and temporal editing respectively. \cite{videopainter} trained a video inpainting model, and edited videos through masking the target area, using Flux~\citep{flux} to edit the first frame, and painted subsequent frames to propagate the editing effect.

 In general, training a dedicated model achieves better performance than training-free methods.
 However, existing approaches mainly edit videos based on images or textual prompts, making it hard to precisely control the appearance and motion details of the editing effects.
 To this end, we first propose generative video compositing task, which directly edits videos based on dynamic footage from other sources, realizing more practical and fine-grained video editing.